By Chuck Woodbury

 Sadly, Willie then did something not in the plan: He died, which was a crummy deal because how could he then lead the wagon train?

 But his father was a man who kept his word.
 He placed his son into a lead-lined coffin then filled it to the top with 100-proof Golden Rule whiskey.
 Then he closed the lid.
-Shortly afterwards, he loaded Willie onto the lead wagon where he rode in his pickled state for six months all the way west to the settlement site in the Willapa Valley.
+Shortly afterward, he loaded Willie onto the lead wagon where he rode in his pickled state for six months all the way west to the settlement site in the Willapa Valley.

 Today, you can visit his grave about 5 miles east of Raymond in a small, private cemetery.
 Visitors can view the gravesite from the Willapa Hills State Park pullout 100 yards away.